Leo-Simpson/c-lasso/docs/source/contributing.rst

 If you are concerned that a project may not be suitable or may conflict with ongoing work, then feel free to submit a feature request.

-When preparing a pull request, one should check that the code changes:
+When preparing a pull request, one should make sure that the code changes:

 * Pass existing tests, this can be done by running within the root directory: